publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.4.1] - 2020-10-07 =

+* Fixed: Fix JS error Uncaught TypeError: Cannot read property 'doAction' of undefined, #224;
+* Fixed: Fix broken menu item if the user doesn't have permissions to see the menu, #226;

 = [2.4.0] - 2020-09-22 =

 * Added: Added a new task for validating links in the content, #200;